qrider71/PolyDev/README.md

 ## How to build the software

-From the Gitpod IDE open a terminal.
-From The PolyDev directory simply execeute the build script: ./build.sh
+From the GitPod IDE open a terminal.
+From The PolyDev directory simply execute the build script: ./build.sh

 ## How to run the software

-From the Gitpod IDE open a terminal.
-From The PolyDev directory simply execeute the build script: ./run.sh
+From the GitPod IDE open a terminal.
+From The PolyDev directory simply execute the build script: ./run.sh

 # How to use this playground on your local system